repo-sync/github-sync/README.md

 # Github Sync

-A GitHub Action for syncing the current repository using **force push**.
+A Github Action for syncing the current repository using **force push**.

 ## Features